wellspringcp/wellspring/07-military/07-1-military.md

 The police force operates under the common law and not under the `Paramart` law.

-> [Apologia]: For example, if a soldier is ordered to secure a perimeter and in doing so he must vacate a business, and subdue and forcibly remove a pregnant woman who is being an obstacle, the suit will proceed against the military branch.
+> [Apologia]: For example, if a soldier is ordered to secure a perimeter and in doing so he must vacate a business, and subdue and forcibly remove a civilian who is being an obstacle, the suit will proceed against the military branch.
 The military branch will pay all compensation.

 > [Apologia]: Internally the military branch is free to acquit the soldier if martial law allowed him to act in that manner.
 Or the military is free to charge him and conduct a martial law trial.